-See If a Tire Goes Flat on page 10-77 for other important safety warnings.
+See If a Tire Goes Flat on page 10-70 for other important safety warnings.

-- Remove the tire sealant and compressor kit from its storage location.
-See Storing the Tire Sealant and Compressor Kit on page 10-85. - 2.
-Unwrap the air only hose (E) and the power plug (G). - Place the kit on the ground.
-Make sure the tire valve stem is positioned close to the ground so the hose will reach it - Remove the tire valve stem cap from the flat tire by turning it counterclockwise. - Attach the air only hose (E) onto the tire valve stem by turning it clockwise until it is tight.
+- Remove the compressor from its storage location.
+See Storing the Tire Sealant and Compressor Kit on page 10-79. - 2.
+Remove the air only hose (10) and the power plug (9) from the bottom of the compressor. - 3.
+Place the compressor on the ground near the flat tire.

+Make sure the tire valve stem is positioned close to the ground so the hose will reach it.

+- Remove the valve stem cap from the flat tire by turning it counterclockwise. - Attach the air only hose (10) to the tire valve stem by turning it clockwise until tight.

-- Plug the power plug (G) into the accessory power outlet in the vehicle.
+- Plug the power plug (9) into the accessory power outlet in the vehicle.
 Unplug all items from other accessory power outlets.
 See Power Outlets on page 5-5. - If the vehicle has an accessory power outlet, do not use the cigarette lighter. - If the vehicle only has a cigarette lighter, use the cigarette lighter. - Do not pinch the power plug cord in the door or window. - Start the vehicle.
-The vehicle must be running while using the air compressor. - 8.
-Turn the selector switch (B) counterclockwise to the Air Only position. - 9.
-Press the on/off button (A) to turn the compressor on. - The compressor will inflate the tire with air only.
+The vehicle must be running while using the air compressor. - Press the on/off button (5) to turn the tire sealant and compressor kit on.

+The compressor will inflate the tire with air only.

-- 10. Inflate the tire to the recommended inflation pressure using the pressure gauge (D).
+Inflate the tire to the recommended inflation pressure using the pressure gauge (8).
 The recommended inflation pressure can be found on the Tire and Loading Information label.
-See Tire Pressure on page 10-62. - The pressure gauge (D) may read higher than the actual tire pressure while the compressor is on.
-Turn the compressor off to get an accurate reading.
+See Tire Pressure on page 10-56.

+The pressure gauge (8) may read higher than the actual tire pressure while the compressor is on.
+Turn the compressor off to get an accurate pressure reading.
 The compressor may be turned on/off until the correct pressure is reached.

-If the tire is inflated higher than the recommended pressure, press the pressure relief button (C), if equipped, until the proper pressure reading is reached.
-This option is only functional when using the air only hose (E).
+If the recommended pressure cannot be reached after approximately 25 minutes, the vehicle should not be driven farther.
+The tire is too severely damaged and the tire sealant and compressor kit cannot inflate the (Continued)

+tire.
+Remove the power plug from the accessory power outlet and unscrew the inflating hose from the tire valve.
+See Roadside Assistance Program on page 13-5.

-- Press the on/off button (A) to turn the tire sealant and compressor kit off. - Be careful while handling the tire sealant and compressor kit as it could be warm after usage. - Unplug the power plug (G) from the accessory power outlet in the vehicle. - Disconnect the air only hose (E) from the tire valve stem, by turning it counterclockwise, and replace the tire valve stem cap. - 14.
-Return the air only hose (E) and the power plug (G) back to their original locations. - Return the equipment to its original storage location in the vehicle.
+- Press the on/off button (5) to turn the tire sealant and compressor kit off. - Be careful while handling the compressor as it could be warm after usage. - Unplug the power plug (9) from the accessory power outlet in the vehicle. - 12.
+Turn the air only hose (10) counterclockwise to remove it from the tire valve stem. - Replace the tire valve stem cap.

+- Return the air only hose (10) and power plug (9) back to their original storage location. - Return the equipment to its original storage location in the vehicle.